nearform/react-animation/README.md

 - fadeIn
 - fadeOut
+- fadeInUp
 - popIn
 - popOut
 - bounceIn
+- bounceOut
+- slideIn
+- slideOut

 ### Using your own animations

-Currently there is no option to pass in your own `animation` properties, but this is something I'm keen to add as soon as possible.
+Currently there is no option to pass in your own `animation` properties, but this is something I'm keen to add.

 ## Easings